ccastro25/Creating_domain_in_Active_directory/README.md

 - Open **DNS Manager** from Server Manager.
 - Create a new forward lookup zone with the fully qualified domain name (FQDN) of your new domain.

-### 4. Verify and Replicate

-- Ensure replication is working correctly if you have multiple domain controllers.
-- Use the command `repadmin /syncall /AdeP` in PowerShell or Command Prompt to force replication.

 ### 5. Check Domain Health